AndrewW-NFC/NFC-tools/README.md

+This is a junk draft of a READAME so far.
+It shouldn't yet be relied upon.

 # NFC Tools

 NFC Tools records overnight audio for nocturnal flight call work and helps you review possible detections from migrating birds.